shipyard-run/shipyard-website/docs/resources/container.md

 title: Container
 ---

-The Container resource allows you to run Docker containers.
+The `container` resource allows you to run Docker containers.

 ## Minimal Example